 So far so good.
 We had a user-verified idea and true market differentiator, and we knew it would be technically feasible 🙌

 As per the original goal, we aimed to develop a good-enough version of a chatbot concept, so that our client could beta test with expert users.
-The final concept was a travel assistant, who could get to know your favorite places, and which would, proactively, suggest trips, provide countdown-like updates and alert on last-minute changes while also providing alternatives — all in the shape of a conversational interface powered by our custom NLP.
+The final concept was a travel assistant, who could get to know your favourite places, and which would, proactively, suggest trips, provide countdown-like updates and alert on last-minute changes while also providing alternatives — all in the shape of a conversational interface powered by our custom NLP.

 Besides the overall concept, we also designed a persona to fit the concept and needs articulated from the users.
 The goal is to have a common idea of why certain design choices is fitting going forward, just like when designers use personas in developing new solutions.
-This bot has the personality of a mix of so-called helicopter mom (who’s a tiiiny bit too excited, eager and emoji-using) and a geniunely helpful person, who’s always there looking out for its “kids”.
+This bot has the personality of a mix of so-called helicopter mom (who’s a tiiiny bit too excited, eager and emoji-using) and a genuinely helpful person, who’s always there looking out for its “kids”.
 This is how we ended up defining her (in Danish).
 From left to right, we have elaborated on the bot’s background information, it’s quirks and features, hopes and dreams and finally language. what it contains here is the result of working through the user-insights and what fits the concept:

 We always advocate at least being aware of how a chatbot will be perceived, and generally advice to create a personality for the bot — especially if it’s the face and voice of a new service for a brand.
 Add to that, that humans will anthropomorphize a service like a chatbot no matter whether it’s designed for or not (as e.g. mentioned here & here), and you have a pretty good reason to put in an effort.

-If you’re keen on learning more about how we use design and character development from screenplay-writing and game development, don’t hestitate to reach out.
+If you’re keen on learning more about how we use design and character development from screenplay-writing and game development, don’t hesitate to reach out.
 We’re always happy to exchange ideas and insights (psst!
 And we love coffee ☕).

 Meanwhile, through a little bit more bumpy development phase than hoped, we eventually ended up with a satisfying product though we had to make a few turns and twists along the way.